 OG Kush is a legendary expression of the Kush family of cannabis strains.
 Like most strains from the days of full prohibition, there’s some uncertainty surrounding its origins, but what’s absolutely certain is that this cornerstone of California cannabis remains a regional and national favorite.
-We’ve gathered the available information on its hazy genesis and provided a list of some standout OG Kush phenotypes.

 We’re a month into 2017 and it’s even wackier than one could have possibly predicted.
 But despite the pains and gains of the transition into the new year, OG Kush is still some of the most bangin’ weed ever.

 Since it first appeared on the shores of southern California in the mid 1990s, OG Kush had been a mainstay of what is considered “top shelf cannabis.”
 Few strains have ever been so synonymous with quality; it’s almost uncanny the way the words “good OG” can muster powerful thoughts of the aroma of pine, citrus, and gasoline.
 Getting that trifecta in a good balance as you open a jar is the epitome of how an amazing OG Kush experience should start in this day and age.

 The two most prominent stories about the birth of OG Kush feature Chemdawg as either a bag seed or mom.
 One of those stories was best told by Kailua Kid of Sierra Seed Company.

 According to our research Kailua Kid would be about 66 years old today — we were unable to contact him to dive deeper into his story, but this is it: